 In the longer term we want to make the forest financially self-sustaining with a variety of income-generating schemes, potentially leading to the creation of local jobs and offering space for local businesses to develop.
 Additional income generated by the forest would be invested in other local development projects.

-Consultation on the development of the forest will form part of the wider consultation that is planned for early 2016 to update the community plan.
-Please contact Morven, our local development manager, on email@example.com for more information.
+Consultation on the development of the forest formed part of the wider consultation in early 2016, which will be used to update the community plan.

-For other enquiries about the forest, for example if you are interested in becoming a volunteer or joining the forest working group, please contact John Clare at firstname.lastname@example.org.
+For more information and enquiries about the forest, for example if you are interested in becoming a volunteer or joining the forest working group, please contact Philip Yielder, Community Forester, on firstname.lastname@example.org

 With grateful thanks to: